defisaver/defisaver-v3-contracts/README.md

 ## To install
 Run `npm install` or `yarn` in the repo folder.
-You will also need to create a .env file as in the env.example and fill it in with appropriate api keys.
+You will also need to create a .env file as in the .env.example and fill it in with appropriate api keys.

 ## How to run tests